 - Software engineering: Focus on using the right tool for the right job, clean & maintainable design, testing, rapid prototyping, and continuous integration.

 Additionally, I have an interest in projects with a social, humanitarian, and/or educational dimension.
-I am an active member of Kiva, Random Hacks of Kindness and a strong supporter of organizations such as DataKind, Engineers without borders and RLabs.
+I am an active member of Kiva, Random Hacks of Kindness, UAViators, and a strong supporter of organizations such as DataKind, Engineers without borders and RLabs.
 I am a STEM Ambassador and regularly volunteer for outreach activities to help with the dissemination of research to schools and the general public.
-I am also the organizer of the London Big-O Algorithms and Datastructures meetup, the only of its kind.
+I am also the organizer of the London Big-O Algorithms and Datastructures meetup and London Deep Learning Meetup.

 Born and raised in Africa, Dirk then moved to Belgium where he received an M.Sc. degree in Computer Science and a postgraduate certificate in education (PGCE), both from the University of Antwerp (UA) in 2004.
 In 2005 he worked as a PhD student in the Computational Modeling and Programming (CoMP) research group researching lightweight desktop grids and related High Performance Computing topics.
 During this time he also worked as a visiting research associate at the Distrbuted Computing Laboratory of Emory University, Atlanta, USA.
 There, for half a year, he worked on distributed locking algorithms and integration of heterogeneous grid information systems.
 This was part of the HARNESS project with The University of Tennessee and Oak Ridge National Labs.